imyaash/ImaginFusion/readme.md

 1. Simply double click on the "gui.py" file.
 2. Then, once the server is running, open you r web browser and navigate to "localhoast:7860".
 This will launch the GUI allowing you to interact with the application using an intuitive web interface.

-### Note:
-The application might take anywhere from 25 to 150 minutes to generate a 3D model based on your system, object being generated, and the confuguration/options/arguments being used.

 ## System Requirements

 1. This project has been tested on Windows 10 with python 3.9.
 It is recommended to use a similar environment for optimal performance and compatibility.
 2. GPU Requirement: A Nvidia GPU with atleast 8GB of VRAM is mandatory for this application to function properly.
 Please ensure that your system meets this requirement.

+## Note:
+1. This may take upto 30 minutes to complete, depending on your system performance and internet speed.
+2. When you run the application for the first time, it might take longer than normal as it will download the StableDiffusion checkpoints (about 4GB) and save them to disk for repeated use.
+3. The application might take anywhere from 25 to 150 minutes to generate a 3D model based on your system, object being generated, and the confuguration/options/arguments being used.

 ## Contact
 If you encounter any issues or have any questions about this application, please don't hesitate to get in touch with me.
 Your feedback and insights are valuable for my dissertation research.